Skip to content

 The CLI will request a code from the login system and output a URL for you to visit.

-1. The OpsCompass CLI makes an API call to the login system to get a device code, which includes a short "public" code (like ABCD-EFGH) and a longer "private" code.
+1. The Opscompass CLI makes an API call to the login system to get a device code, which includes a short "public" code (like ABCD-EFGH) and a longer "private" code.

 3. The CLI starts polling using the "private" code to see if you have completed the authorization process.

-Once you log in and authorize the device, the next time the CLI polls with the "private" code, the CLI receives your OpsCompass access token and prints that you're logged in.
+Once you log in and authorize the device, the next time the CLI polls with the "private" code, the CLI receives your Opscompass access token and prints that you're logged in.

 If you don't authorize the device or wait too long to complete the process, the CLI will print a warning that the process wasn't successful.